daydreamingntea/Synopsys-Project-25/index.md

 # Images

 Majority of the images were lost over time (I deleted them to clear up storage) and so the following figures are the remaining ones that I managed to recover.
-As for the image results, all of them were lost.
-A description has been added to help with visualizing the combined images.
+The same goes for the combined images.
 Feel free to try and run the code with the images to see the results (although I am unsure if the code is the finalized/functional version).

 Originally, we removed the filter on a camera to create a full spectrum camera.
 Lenses were placed on top of the camera to only allow light of certain wavelengths to be captured.

+All of the flower photos were taken by [Bjørn Rørslett](http://www.naturfotograf.com/UV_flowers_list.html#OXALIDCX).

 ## Testing the Lenses